Scalingo/documentation/_posts/platform/app/2000-01-01-app-manifest.md

 ```

 {% note %}
-You can use the CLI `scalingo addons-list` and `scalingo addons-plans {addon-name}` to get addon
+You can use the CLI
+`scalingo addons-list`
+`scalingo addons-plans {addon-name}`
-names and their plans
+to get addon names and their plans.
 {% endnote %}

 ## Deployment hooks